bhavanaa5/UNP_MS_EXCEL_HR_DATA/README.md

 -Visualized Key Performance Indicators (KPIs) in a format that provides a quick overview ofvisual overview of attrition trends, reasons, and effectiveness of retention strategies.
 Facilitates data-driven decision-making and highlights areas for improvement.
 -Applied relevant Excel functions and formulas to optimize and structure the data for effective visualization.

+The following links direct you all to my dashboard: